Specialist Dental Services

 Paediatric dentists are specialists who look after the dental health of children, from infancy through to the teenage years.

+Trained in childhood development and behaviour, paediatric dentists make a child’s first dental visit positive and comfortable.
 Paediatric dentists continue their education with an additional two to three years or more of training, including anaesthesia, pharmacology and child physiology, which allows them to provide the most up-to-date and thorough treatment, for a wide variety of children's dental problems.

 Need to know